This sample shows the type of structured handoff your team can create from real shift notes.

 Early-access plans

-Pick the plan that best matches your shift volume.
-We’ll contact selected teams before onboarding.
+Pick the plan that matches your shift volume.

 Starter